wp-shortcake/shortcake-bakery/README.md

 	});

+Because of cross-domain issues, the `[pdf]` shortcode will only work out of the box with PDFs uploaded as local attachments, or that are served with appropriate Cross-Origin Resource Sharing headers.
+(If you don't know about the domain you're hosting the PDFs on, most likely it doesn't include these headers and as a result, the PDF will not render properly on the front end.)

+If you need to be able to serve pdf documents from other domains, you will need to set up an asset proxy for them.
+We have a basic PHP-based asset proxy built in to the plugin, which is disabled by default.
+If you want to enable it, return true from the following filter:

+	add_filter( 'shortcake_bakery_pdf_enable_cors_proxy', '__return_true' );

+This feature should be enabled only with conscious thought, though, as if this is used heavily, it has the potential to cause serious performance issues.
+If you will be serving many, or very large PDFs, we recommend building your own proxy for these - using an nginx [proxy_pass](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_pass) directive, for example.

 ## Screenshots ##

 ### 1. Shortcodes are accessible through the Insert Element screen, exposed in the media library. ###